strimzi/strimzi.github.io/_posts/2018-06-11-using-strimzi-with-local-storage.md

 ---

 When deploying new Kafka cluster, one of the first decisions you have to make is the type of storage you want to use.
-Even before deciding on such storage aspects such as the type of filesystem which should be used, you have to decide a more basic question: should you run Kafka with local storage or with networked attached storage?
+Even before deciding on such storage aspects such as the type of filesystem which should be used, you have to decide a more basic question: should you run Kafka with local storage or with network attached storage?

 <!--more-->